AMReX-Codes/amrex/Docs/sphinx_documentation/source/FFT.rst

 ==============

-Class template `FFT::R2C` supports discrete Fourier transforms between real and complex data.
+Class template `FFT::R2C` supports discrete Fourier transforms between real and complex data across MPI processes.
 The name R2C indicates that the forward transform converts real data to complex data, while the backward transform converts complex data to real data.
 It should be noted that both directions of transformation are supported, not just from real to complex.

 The implementation utilizes cuFFT, rocFFT, oneMKL and FFTW, for CUDA, HIP, SYCL and CPU builds, respectively.
 Because the parallel communication is